JoannaAdermark1/life-hack/README.md

 - **Label Storage Bin:** Categorize your clothes by type (e.g., shirts, pants, dresses) and use separate bins for each category.
 With clear containers and labels, identifying your items is a breeze.

-##  Getting Started
+##  Getting Started and usage

-Visit the WardrobeWhiz website by clicking the following URL: [WardrobeWhiz] (https://joannaadermark1.github.io/life-hack/)
+To access the WardrobeWhiz website, simply visit the following URL: [WardrobeWhiz.com](https://joannaadermark1.github.io/life-hack/)

 Navigate to the "all Techniques" section in the menu.